Academic Year/Summer Internships

 Regardless of which area of the law you ultimately choose, government internships provide an excellent foundation for law students and recent graduates.
 Government lawyers practice in a variety of areas, such as litigation, contracts, torts, civil rights, criminal law, antitrust, securities, intellectual property and international law.
 New government lawyers may assume full responsibility for their own caseloads much sooner than their counterparts in the private sector.

-Many corporations have summer programs for first and second year students, which are available through the Career Center's job listings.
+Many corporations have summer programs for first and second year students, which are available through the OCPD's job listings.

 Recruitment programs and job fairs are held year-round, when large and small law firms interview and hire our students for academic year and summer placements as well as post-graduate positions.
 The Fall On-Campus Interviewing Program brings international law firms to Brooklyn Law School during the late summer and throughout the fall to interview second, third, and fourth year students for both summer and permanent positions.